frederic-perez/AmE-dictionary/data/idioms.md

 __paint the town red__ Have a good time.
 __paper chase__ A task that involves completing and/or going through a lot of paperwork. _After getting married and buying a house, doing my taxes has become a real paper chase._
 __pardon my French__ :two: Excuse me for swearing.
+__park the bus__ In football (soccer), to employ all (or nearly all) of a team’s active players in defending its own side of the pitch. _Protecting a narrow one-point lead, it looks like the home team has parked the bus for the remaining minutes of the match._
 __part company (with/from somebody/something)__
 __part ways (with one)__
 __party crasher__ One who attends a party without having been invited.